-- When starting external programs on Solaris, the system call vfork is used in preference to fork for performance reasons, although it has a history of being less robust.
-If there are problems with using vfork, setting the environment variable ERL_NO_VFORK to any value will cause fork to be used instead. - Atom This use of open_port() is obsolete and will be removed in a future version of Erlang.
+When starting external programs on Solaris, the system call vfork is used in preference to fork for performance reasons, although it has a history of being less robust.
+If there are problems with using vfork, setting the environment variable ERL\NO\VFORK to any value will cause fork to be used instead.

+Atom This use of open\port() is obsolete and will be removed in a future version of Erlang.
 Use the file module instead.

-The atom is assumed to be the name of an external resource.
-A transparent connection is established between Erlang and the resource named by the atom Atom.
-The characteristics of the port depend on the type of resource.
-If Atom represents a normal file, the entire contents of the file is sent to the Erlang process as one or more messages.
-When messages are sent to the port, it causes data to be written to the file. - {fd, In, Out} Allows an Erlang process to access any currently opened file descriptors used by Erlang.
+{fd, In, Out} Allows an Erlang process to access any currently opened file descriptors used by Erlang.
 The file descriptor In can be used for standard input, and the file descriptor Out for standard output.
 It is only used for various servers in the Erlang operating system (shell and user).
 Hence, its use is very limited.